-Families expressing their thoughtfulness for future generations by including CBA in their Estate Planning.
+Families expressing their thoughtfulness for future generations by including Chesapeake Bay Academy in their estate planning.

 Planned giving can be an important part of your estate planning and is one way to ensure your continued support of CBA.
-By including CBA in your estate plan, you make a strong statement of confidence in our School and mission.
-Your thoughtfulness and concern will provide future generations of students with access to state-of-the-art facilities, engaged teachers, and transformative educational opportunities.
+By including CBA in your estate plan, you make a strong statement of confidence in our school and ensure our continued ability to serve our important mission.
+CBA’s planned giving program also includes generous donors who name CBA as a beneficiary of insurance instruments.

 The Legacy Society recognizes those individuals who have made provisions in their estate plans for CBA.